mehdi-farsi/impex/README.md

 If you want to add a new `HistoryManager` (e.g `FileLoader::HistoryManager::Redis`), you can create a new class that inherits from `Impex::HistoryManager::Base` and implements the instance methods `#filter_data_with_history(row)` and `#update_history(row)`.

-Once a new `FileLoader` or `HistoryManager` is added to the project then you can choose it by providing a config (configs name have to be in `underscore` syntax)
+Once a new `FileLoader` or `HistoryManager` is added to the project then you can choose it by providing a config (configs must be in `underscore` syntax)

 ```ruby
 file_loader: { loader: :s3, path: "#{Rails.root}public/" },